ganbarodigital/php-mv-defensive/docs/V1/Exceptions/BadRequirementData.md

 ## Description

 `BadRequirementData` is an exception.
-It is thrown when
+It is thrown when data passed into `RequireAllOf` or `RequireAnyOneOf` isn't an array.

 ## Public Interface